Riitendo/ReSpot-TV-3DS/README.md

 - Italian patch has text clipping in text boxes
 - Connection test is causing soft-locks
-- SpotPass TV locking itself down when content
+- SpotPass TV locking itself down when content receiving is set on Yes

 ### Credits :